allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 they are final.
 You cannot extend a Data class or make it abstract.
 So probably, you won’t use them in a core domain model.

-This limitation is not a Kotlin’s fault.
+This limitation is not Kotlin’s fault.
 There is no way to generate the correct value-based `equals()` without violating the Liskov Principle.
 That’s why Kotlin doesn’t allow inheritance for Data classes.